 Text mining and systems, data modeling, algorithms, cyber security

 Prof. Wang's current research interests include text mining algorithms and systems, data modeling and its applications, and combinatorial optimizations.
-My previous interests included large-scale network dynamics, cloud computing and search over encryption, network security, wireless networks, and computational complexity theory.
+His previous interests included large-scale network dynamics, cloud computing and search over encryption, network security, wireless networks, and computational complexity theory.
 He is particularly interested in algorithmic problems and mathematical modeling arising from practical applications, including data analysis and applications, intelligent text automation, wireless sensor networks, computational medicine, networking, and online social networks.
-I studied computational complexity theory from late 1980's to early 2000's, including structural complexity, average-case complexity, and average NP-completeness.
+He worked on computational complexity theory from late 1980's to early 2000's, including structural complexity, average-case complexity, and average NP-completeness.